Spring Leadership Agenda

 Learner Objectives:

-1. Define the heliotropic effect in leadership contexts, explaining how positive energy attracts people and resources just as plants naturally turn toward light.
+1. Define the heliotropic effect in leadership contexts, explaining how positive energy attracts people and resources.

 2. Identify the four key components of a positive energy network assessment, including energy carriers, energy neutrals, and energy drains within organizational relationships.

-5. Implement the principles of the heliotropic effect in team meetings by creating conditions that draw people toward positive energy through activities like appreciation exercises, success spotlighting, and contribution recognition.
+6. Implement the principles of the heliotropic effect in team meetings by creating conditions that draw people toward positive energy through activities i.e. appreciation exercises, success spotlighting, and contribution recognition.

 10:00 AM - 11:00 AM